Canonical URLs: A Beginner's Guide to Canonical Tags

 Specify One Canonical URL Per Page

-Only specify one canonical URL per page.
-Otherwise, you’ll confuse Google.
+Only specify one canonical URL per page to avoid confusing Google.

 Specify the Correct Domain Protocol